google/WebFundamentals/src/content/en/updates/2019/08/chromium-chronicle-5.md

   process.
 Ideally, also use a memory safe language such as JavaScript (solves >50% security bugs).

-For years, we ran network stacks (e.g. HHTP, DNS, QUIC) in the browser process, which led to some [critical vulnerabilities][critical-vulnerabilities].
+For years, we ran network stacks (e.g. HTTP, DNS, QUIC) in the browser process, which led to some [critical vulnerabilities][critical-vulnerabilities].
 On some platforms, networking now has its own process, with a sandbox coming.